shrutisingh17/LeetForce-Solver-Chrome-Extension/README.md

 🛑 When is LeetForce Disabled?

-🚫 After solving a problem - Once you successfully submit a solution, navigation is restored.
+🚫 After solving a problem - Once you successfully submit a solution or you solve the number of problems you choose to do in one go, navigation is restored.

 🚫 Manual Disable (If allowed) - Users can disable it via settings if configured.